kyma-incubator/compass/docs/provisioner/01-01-provisioner-overview.md

 kubectl -n compass-system port-forward svc/compass-provisioner 3000:3000
 ```

-When making a call to the Runtime Provisioner, make sure to attach a Tenant header to the request.
+When making a call to the Runtime Provisioner, make sure to attach a tenant header to the request.